 Write Every Day

 Writing every day helps you to form a writing habit.
-This is useful because the more you write, the better you will become.
+This is useful because the more you write, the better the writer you will become.
 It will also help you to get into a routine so that you can be more productive.

-This is another way to ensure productivity.
+Creating a deadline for yourself is another way to ensure productivity.
 You should start small, setting a certain amount of words or even pages to be completed by a set time.
 This gives you something manageable to work towards, and you can always set larger goals as you become used to working within deadlines.

 Write The Ending First